tiisanoja/ruuvi/README.md

 Before executing binary setup config.yml.
 Provide URL for InfluxDB.
 You need also to give name for sensors and provide MAC address.
 Only those sensors are stored to db which MAC address is provided in config.yml.
 Each RuuviTag sensor is stored in 15s interval.
 True interval is some where 15s-17s because Ruuvi Tag is sending every 2s measurements.

-It is expected that config.yml is in the same directory with binary.
+Config.yml needs to be in the same directory with binary.

 ## DB

-Ruuvi application stores data to database named *weather*.
+Application stores data to database named *weather*.
 Used presission to store measurements is a second.
 Currently only InfluxDB 1.X is supported.